kalwabed/gdsc-web-filesystem/slides.md

 It can be implemented, but currently with limitations (unfortunately):
 1. Control
+    - full control over the file system.
 2. Isolation
+    - strong isolation between processes and users.
 3. Security
+    - relies on same-origin policy and user consent.
 4. Permissions
+    - manages user and group permissions.
 5. Use cases
+    - interact with files and data within the context of a web page.

 ---
 layout: section